pdjr-signalk/pdjr-skplugin-switchlogic/README.md

-# pdjr-skplugin-switchlogic
+# pdjr-switchlogic

 Apply binary logic over Signal K path values.

 This project implements a plugin for the
 [Signal K Node server](https://github.com/SignalK/signalk-server-node).

-__pdjr-skplugin-switchlogic__ applies a collection of user-defined rules to the Signal K data store.
+__pdjr-switchlogic__ allows the user to define a collection of rules which will be applied to the Signal K data store.
-Each rule consists of an *input expression* and an *output target*.
+Each rule consists of an *input expression* expression and an *output path*.

 *input expression* is a boolean expression in which each variable operand is a Signal K data value identified by its path.

-*output target* is a Signal K path which will be dynamically updated with the value of either *input expression* (0 or 1) or some corresponding, user-defined, alternative values.
+*output path* is a Signal K path which will be targetted for update  be dynamically updated with the value of either *input expression* (0 or 1) or some corresponding, user-defined, alternative values.